 Remove the Dutch oven from the heat.
 Skim some of the oil off the top of the sauce.
 Stir the shredded chuck roast back into the Dutch oven and cover keep warm.
 (The meat can be cooled, covered, and refrigerated for up to 3 days.
 Warm it up over medium heat before serving.)

-This made a lot, however, two of us managed to eat all of these Korean-Style Sloppy Joes in just a few days.
+This recipe made a lot, however, two of us managed to eat all of these Korean-style sloppy Joes in just a few days.
 After one bite, we both decided that these were awesome and that we just didn't care that they were also a huge mess.
 The gochujang isn’t very pronounced in the finished product and we liked adding a splash of fresh gochjang on the beef in addition to the pickled onions.

 I recommend a sturdy bun to hold this juicy and messy sandwich.
 While the beef takes a long time to cook, most of it is hands-free braising time, so it doesn’t feel ultra time-consuming.
 We also froze one portion as an experiment, in case we made this again and decided not to devour it all, and it thawed and heated well.
 We're already looking forward to the next time that we can make this recipe again.

-This recipe makes a big sandwich.
+This Korean-style sloppy Joe recipe makes a big sandwich.
 Making it accurate for an 8 person serving.
 This recipe highlighted all the deep savory flavor from the browning of the beef with an acidic, spicy tang that made it truly addictive.

 You had me at sloppy Joes.
 Or wait, maybe you had me at Korean-style!
 I had a container of gochujang in the fridge looking to be put to use.
 I knew I was having out-of-town guests over the weekend and this seemed like the perfect Saturday lunch to impress them with.
 I made this during the week and it was all ready to be warmed up and spooned into buttery brioche buns and topped with pretty pink pickled onions for the win.